 - 1 tsp ground cumin

 - 1 tsp garam masala

 - 1 tsp curry powder

-Take the pan off the heat and add the stock, and simmer for 10 mins.
+- Take the pan off the heat to add the stock, grate in the garlic and ginger, return to the heat and simmer for 10 mins.

 - Keeps for a few days in the fridge, or make a double batch and freeze.